rehmanmuradali/retum.scanner/README.md

     }

     /**
-        The function is used to get the min score of a model so that program can know that minimum fields are deteced and return a success callback, else return a failure callback after Time0ut( Which is 10 seconds).
+        The function is used to get the minimum score of a model so that program can know that minimum fields are deteced and return a success callback, else return a failure callback after Timeout( which is 10 seconds).
     **/

     @Override